Skip to main content

 Effective context architecture uses layers:

-Global project information that applies everywhere.
-Think of this as your project's constitution.
+Global project information that applies everywhere - your project's constitution.

 Layer 2: Module/Feature Context

-Specific to subsystems or features.
-Examples: authentication module patterns, payment processing rules, admin dashboard conventions.
+Specific to subsystems or features: authentication patterns, payment rules, admin conventions.
+Nested context files take precedence over root in their subtree.

 Layer 3: File/Component Context

-Inline documentation and comments for specific implementations.
-Use JSDoc, Python docstrings, or language-appropriate documentation formats.
+Inline documentation for specific implementations - JSDoc, docstrings, or language-appropriate formats.

 Layer 4: Session Context

-Temporary context provided in prompts for specific tasks.
-This is ephemeral and not persisted.
+Temporary context provided for a specific task.
+Ephemeral, not persisted.

 Guardrails Over Manuals

-Keep context documentation high-level and strategic.
-Only document what AI consistently mishandles.
-If an explanation requires more than 3 paragraphs, the tooling - not the documentation - needs improvement.
+Keep context high-level and strategic.
+Document what AI consistently mishandles.
+If an explanation needs more than three paragraphs, the tooling - not the documentation - needs improvement.

-Bad: Writing 10 paragraphs explaining how to use a complex CLI command.
+Bad: ten paragraphs explaining a complex CLI command.

-Good: Building a wrapper script with a cleaner API and documenting the wrapper in 2 sentences.
+Good: a wrapper script with a cleaner API, documented in two sentences.

 Strategic References, Not Embedded Content